streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 :::tabs key:platform
 == Desktop/Web
 1. Go to the notebooks section by clicking on the notebook icon.
-2. Right click on the notebook.
+2. Right click the notebook.
 3. Click `{{setAsDefault}}`.

 A checkmark appears next to `{{setAsDefault}}` for the notebook that is currently the default.
 Click it again to clear the default.